dynamoose/dynamoose/docs/api/Schema.md

 ### hashKey: boolean

-You can set this to true to overwrite what the `hashKey` (partition key) for the Model will be.
-By default the `hashKey` will be the first key in the Schema object.
+You can set this to true to overwrite what the `hashKey` for the Model will be.
+By default the `hashKey` will be the first key in the Schema object. `hashKey` is commonly called a partition key in the AWS documentation.

 ```js
 {